ntsakonas/ntsakonas.github.io/_posts/2020-10-26-java-test-fixtures-with-JUnit5.md

 and when that was becoming too big, it was extracted in utility classes etc.

 The Android team at my current employer is now mostly using Kotlin and they are using test fixtures, which are instantiated on demand at the point of usage.
 Test fixtures implement very basic behaviour of the mocked objects.
-The backend team, where Python is used, test fixtures are heavily used too.
+In the backend team, where Python is used, test fixtures are heavily used too.

 The differences between languages, have a huge impact on how the fixtures are introduced in a test, but looking at both worlds, and peeking into one specific feature of JUnit5 made me think whether I could make test fixtures I can use in Java tests, but in a similar way Python is doing it.